enderland/the-whiteboard.github.io/_drafts/2016-02-22-the-bus-factor-enderland.markdown

 The phrase "bus factor" is often used in considerations like this.
 It basically refers to the number of people who are in positions in a company, project, or team that are critical for the project success.
 For example, a team of two people both working on a small project with roughly equal contributions could result in that project having a bus factor of 2.
 Both those people would have to quit before the project would be critically doomed to failure.

 Practically speaking it is often difficult to identify a bus number.
 If your company has 10 people, with 3 people doing all the development you may have a bus number of 3.
-But if two of them are junior and the third is the heavy lifter, you still might have a bus number of 1.
+But if two of them are junior and the third is the sole heavy lifter, you still might have a bus number of 1.

 This is really, really important to understand. **Having a team doesn't automatically increase your bus number.** The “bus number” is entirely dependent on how few people would have to leave before a project fails.
 It might be all of the team or only a few key individuals.